---->

 that Newton's (blackbox) optics theory was a forerunner of the

-'Wave/Particle' Duality theory that he supported (which is maybe
+'Wave/Particle Duality' light theory that he supported (which is maybe

-better termed EnergyPacket/Particle duality as it generally
+better termed Energy-Packet/Particle Duality as it generally

 involves no medium that can wave).
 But this involves a silly

-Newton's blackbox theory which only allowed of multiple theory
+only allowed of multiple theory

 explanations as philosophically possible though unprovable IF they were

-consistant with the same maths - and Duality theory involves
+consistent with the same maths - and Duality theory involves

 of Einstein of Newton-compatibility was plain ridiculous.
 If